chriscohen/streamersonglistoverlay/README.md

 Pick **use local file** and then find the ```queue.html``` file from your download, such as **C:\streamoverlays\queue.html**.

 When you save, you should see the queue (or lack of queue) show up in the overlay immediately.

+## Settings

+You can customise a lot of settings by editing the ```const``` values at the top of ```lib/streamersonglist.js```.
+Just open it in your favourite text editor and refer to the settings below for an explanation.

+### apiUrl

+The URL where the streamersonglist.com API is found.
+You will not need to edit this!

+### streamerName

+Your name on Twitch.
+This should match the name you're using on streamersonglist.com as well, which is normally automatic when you sign up.

+### streamerId

+Not currently used.

+### allCaps

+If this is ```true```, it will cause the queue to be shown in capital letters all the time.
+If this is ```false```, a mix of upper case and lower case will be used.

+### maxQueueItems

+The maximum number of items that will be shown in the queue.
+For example, if you set this to ```3```, only the first three items in the queue will appear.
+See **showMore** if you want to let viewers know that there are more than your maximum number of items in the queue.

+Note that setting this to ```0``` will not cause an unlimited number of items to be shown.
+If you want an unlimited number to be shown, set this to ```999``` or another really high value.
+This is not recommended, because eventually the bottom of the queue will go off the screen!

+### showMore

+If ```true```, a "+X more in queue" message will appear at the bottom of the queue when there's more items in the queue than **maxQueueItems**.
+Set this to ```false``` if you don't want this to show at the bottom.